masterex1000/maplib/readme.md

 - Make parser less fragile
     - Currently the parser *heavily* relies on reading a specific style of map file.
 Eg. comments *need* to take up an entire line with nothing else, parenthesis have to be in the right places...
 It gets really annoying really fast.
-The goal would be to generalize the parser
+The goal would be to generalize and make it more robust.
 - Rewrite parser
     - Yeah, right below generalizing it.
-I've got another imp on another branch, but it doesn't have any of the geometry generating code, so that'll be a TODO right there
+I've got another implementation on another branch, but it doesn't have any of the geometry generating code, so that'll be a TODO right there
 - Proper memory managment
     - Currently qma (the subfolder for all the map code) is pretty lose with